yogeshpowar/blog/_posts/2025-02-20-MudSoilLime.md

   can blend seamlessly.
 - [Website](https://auroville.org/page/earth-institute)

-## Where ?
+With the grace of divine and taking some inspirations from these projects we have begun the project `The lion Roar of Advait` near Pune/India.

-The project `The lion Roar of Advait` has begun and more on it soon.
+More on it later.

 ---